The Optics Laboratory

 When a near-field aperture is used for Raman spectroscopy, strong gradients of the electric field strength cannot be ignored.
-The origin of the spectra must be re-derived, and interesting properties (including measurable signal) elucidated.
+The origin of the spectra must be re-derived, and interesting properties (including a truly near-field plasmonic effect) elucidated.

 Vacancies in Gold and Oxygen in YBCO, Stability and Probe Induced Electromigration

 Electrons can drive vacancies into a gold film and move them around throughout a grain -- if they have enough energy to make a localized (d-electron) excitation.
 Enough vacancies can be added to make a grain unstable.
 Oxygen can move in the high temperature superconductor YBCO.
 It can move in time causing aging -- we image that with nano-scale resolution and correlate to the topography, or it can be pushed by an electric current -- electromigration.
 The changes in oxygen content alter the superconducting properties, so these considerations are important in reliability and lifetime estimates.
 We supply a current with our probe, and quantify the effects in samples provided by Brian Moeckley (Conductus) and others.